 The rebelling peasants took the castle in 1514 for a while; later the castle belonged to Queen Isabella in 1541.
 The castle withheld the siege of the Turks in 1551 but the men of King Ferdinand who put Serbian soldiers there in charge, 1500 men in all, surrendered it to Mehmed Begler-Bey of Rumelia.
-The Turks pillaged the city but Brother György Martinuzzi, the famous “White Monk”, and statesman took it back in the same year.
-Next year its Spanish garrison yielded the fort to the Turks.
+The Turks pillaged the city but Brother Martinuzzi György, the famous “White Monk”, and statesman took it back in the same year.
+The next year its Spanish garrison yielded the fort to the Turks.

-The Turkish Bey of Lippa has repaired, enlarged and reinforced the castle and brought there more Turks from the surrounding Turkish frontier castles.
+The Turkish Bey of Lippa repaired, enlarged, and reinforced the castle and brought there more Turks from the surrounding Turkish frontier castles.
 Three circles of walls protected the inner castle and there were 1500 houses around the outer walls.
-The Ottomans installed the water of the nearby springs into the city and covered the streets with wooden boards.
+The Ottomans installed the water from the nearby springs into the city and covered the streets with wooden boards.

 Allegedly, seven Ottoman schools could be found in the city.
 Altogether there were 953 defenders in 1621 and 800 in 1660.
 It happened under the castle’s walls that Prince Rákóczi György II defeated Achmed, Pasha of Buda, in 1658.
 General Caraffa took it back after four days of siege in 1686.
 Its garrison numbered 130 men at that time.
 The Habsburgs ordered its destruction by gunpowder in 1788.
 So we have no modern pictures to show you of Lippa castle…